-The screenshot shows the Microsoft Azure portal with the URL [https://portal.azure.com/#resource/SRLoadBalance/configure/BackendPools](#).
+The screenshot shows the Microsoft Azure portal with the URL [https://portal.azure.com/#resource/SRLoadBalance/configure/BackendPools/Add](#).
 The page title is "Add backend pool".
 The left sidebar shows the "SRLoadBalance" resource.
-The main content area has sections for "Virtual machines" (with a note about SKU and IP configuration) and "Virtual machine scale sets" (with a note about matching location).
-The "Add" button at the bottom is highlighted with a red box.
-The "Name" field contains "SRBackendPool", and the "IP version" is set to "IPv4".
+The main content area has sections for "Name" (set to "SRBackendPool"), "Virtual network" (set to "srazureautovnet (srilttest)"), and "IP version" (set to "IPv4").
+Below these, there is a "Virtual machines" section with a note about SKU matching and a message "No virtual machines selected".
+There is also a "Virtual machine scale sets" section with a note about location matching and a message "No virtual machine scale set is found in eastus that matches the above criteria".
+At the bottom right, there is a large red box highlighting the "Add" button.